Walt Disney World: Conception

 Working strictly in secrecy, real estate agents unaware of their client's identity began making offers to landowners in April 1964, in parts of southwest Orange and northwest Osceola counties.
-The agents were careful not to reveal the extent of their intentions, and they were able to negotiate numerous land contracts with some landowners, including large tracts of land for as little as $100 an acre.
+The agents were careful not to reveal the extent of their intentions.
+They were able to negotiate numerous land contracts with some landowners, including large tracts of land for as little as $100 an acre.
 With the understanding that the recording of the first deeds would trigger intense public scrutiny, Disney delayed the filing of paperwork until a large portion of the land was under contract.

 Early rumors and speculation about the land purchases assumed possible development by NASA in support of the nearby Kennedy Space Center, as well as references to other famous investors, such as Ford, the Rockefellers, and Howard Hughes.

-An Orlando Sentinel news article published weeks later, on May 20, 1965, acknowledged a popular rumor that Disney was building an "East Coast" version of Disneyland.
-However, the publication denied its accuracy based on an earlier interview with Disney at Kennedy Space Center, in which he claimed a $50 million investment was in the works for Disneyland, and that he had no interest in building a new park.
+An Orlando Sentinel news article published on May 20, 1965 acknowledged a popular rumor that Disney was building an "East Coast" version of Disneyland.
+However, the publication denied its accuracy based on an earlier interview with Disney at Kennedy Space Center.
+In that interview, he claimed a $50 million investment was in the works for Disneyland, and that he had no interest in building a new park.

 In October 1965, editor Emily Bavar from the Sentinel visited Disneyland during the park's 10th-anniversary celebration.
 In an interview with Disney, she asked him if he was behind recent land purchases in Central Florida.
 Bavar later described that Disney "looked like I had thrown a bucket of water in his face", before denying the story.
-His reaction, combined with other research obtained during her Anaheim visit, led Bavar to author a story on October 21, 1965, where she predicted that Disney was building a second theme park in Florida.
-Three days later, after gathering more information from various sources, the Sentinel published another article headlined, "We Say: 'Mystery Industry' Is Disney".
+His reaction, combined with other research obtained during her Anaheim visit, led Bavar to write a story on October 21, 1965, where she predicted that Disney was building a second theme park in Florida.
+Three days later, after gathering more information from various sources, the Sentinel published another article headlined, "We Say: 'Mystery' Industry Is Disney".

 Walt Disney had originally planned to publicly reveal Disney World on November 15, 1965, but in light of the Sentinel story, Disney asked Florida Governor Haydon Burns to confirm the story on October 25.
 His announcement called the new theme park "the greatest attraction in the history of Florida".
 The official reveal was kept on the previously planned November 15 date, and Disney joined Burns in Orlando for the event.